-Scientific research has shown that travelling circus life is likely to have a harmful effect on animal welfare as captive animals are unable to socialise, get enough exercise or exhibit natural behaviours.
+Travelling circus life is likely to have a harmful effect on animal welfare as captive animals are unable to socialise, get enough exercise or exhibit natural behaviours.

 Do circuses still use animals?

-Some circuses in Britain currently tour with wild animals, including zebras, camels, snakes, a fox, a raccoon and a macaw.
+Some circuses in Britain currently tour with wild animals such as camels and reindeer.

 Circus animals are protected by the Animal Welfare Act.
-Wild animals must be licensed in England but there is no law to stop circuses using certain types of animals.
+In England wild animals must be licensed but there is no law to stop circuses using certain types of animals.
 In Wales, there is no licensing requirement.

 Where do wild circus animal come from?

 Wild circus animals are usually captive bred but this does not mean that they are tame.

 It takes thousands of years for animals to become domesticated and the wild animals used to perform in circuses have the same needs as they would in the wild.
 These needs simply cannot be met in a travelling circus environment.

 Where do wild circus animals live?

 When on tour, circus animals such as camels will spend their time in animal tents, in fenced off areas to graze, or tethered to graze.